 - Combine dry ingredients and mix thoroughly in a bowl, then set aside.

 - Add wet ingredients to dry ingredients and mix until a smooth batter is obtained.
+Add a bit more water if the batter is too thick.

 - Pour into a lightly greased and floured 9 inch pan or 12 cupcake molds.